-We have been approved to list our Class A ordinary shares on Nasdaq under the symbol "ARYA."
+We intend to apply to have our public shares listed on Nasdag under the symbol "ARYA."

 Stamp Taxes

 If you purchase Class A ordinary shares offered in this prospectus, you may be required to pay stamp taxes and other charges under the laws and practices of the country of purchase, in addition to the offering price listed on the cover page of this prospectus.